microstub/microstub.github.io/_posts/2020-12-11-mono-dot-net-injection.md

 [injector](https://git.lunar.sh/lunarjournal/RobocraftClient/src/branch/master/injector).

-With the capability of loading our own mono code into the target process, we need to ensure that our injected c# code stays persistent, i.e to prevent de-allocation due to garbage collection.
+With the capability of loading our own mono code into the target process, we need to ensure that our injected `C#` code stays persistent, i.e to prevent de-allocation due to garbage collection.

 For `Unity3D` this is typically achieved using the following pattern: